anuvgupta/vizio-remote/README.md

-# vizio-remote
+# rokutv-remote

-Vizio TV IoT remote control iOS app using an NodeMCU/ESP8266 and IR emitter.
+RokuTV IoT remote control web app using an NodeMCU/ESP8266 and IR emitter.
-Built with Arduino, Xcode, and Node.js.
+Built with Arduino and Node.js.

 &nbsp;
-*2019*
+_2020_